ct-clmsn/nim-sos/README.md

 memory (PE 1).
 The process that contains partition 'A' can 'get' a copy of the values in partition 'B' using Symmetric Sequence 'S' as the shared point of reference.
 The process that contains partition 'B' can 'put' values into partition 'A' using the Symmetric
 Sequence 'S' as a shared point of reference.

+Users are required the define the size of each partition when creating Symmetric Sequences.
+Calling the constructor for `newSymSeq[int](100)` for a 32 node program run will create a Symmetric Sequence with 32 partitions, each partition being 100 integers in type and length.
+A convience function called `partitionSizer` is provided to calculate a partition size given the global number of elements that need to be stored.
+If a user needs a Symmetric Sequence stored on 32 nodes for 3200 integers, `partitionSizer` will peform the simple calculation and return 100 integers for each partition.

+### Productivity Support

+Programming in SPMD has a history of being a challenging exercise.
+This library will incrementally add support functionality that aims to provide users a more straight forward experience.
+Nim's metaprogramming capabilities are a rich suite of tools for innovative research and experimentation.

 ### Install